C. Terms and Conditions Client Agreement

 – Pursue debt collection by any and all legal means, including court orders and injunctions and the seizure of goods to the equivalent value of money owed.

-- In the event of non-payment of web hosting fees, Geonet reserves the right to switch off clients’ website(s).
+- In the event of non-payment of web hosting fees, management or marketing fees, Geonet reserves the right to switch off clients’ website(s).
 The website(s) will be restored after payment of outstanding hosting fees, plus an additional fee of $150 for restoration.

 3. SUPPLY OF MATERIALS